BaptisteUrgell/email-signature/README.md

 2. * Windows / Linux: Use Ctr + A, Ctr + C
    * MacOS: ⌘ + A, ⌘ + C
 3. Go to your gmail account and open parameters
-4. In Signature section, create a new one
+4. In the Signature section, create a new one
 5. * Windows / Linux: Use Ctr + v
    * MacOS: ⌘ + C
-6. Register your modification
+6. Save changes

 Et voilà !